tirucloud/Netflix-Clone/README.md

 - Provide the required basic details and click "Submit."
 - You will receive your TMDB API key.

-Now recreate the Docker image with your api key:
+recreate the Docker image with your api key:
 ```
 docker build --build-arg TMDB_V3_API_KEY=<your-api-key> -t netflix .
 ```